peace-for-all/peace-for-all/README.md

 ### Note to team leaders
 If you read this - thanks!
 Could I improve anything?
 Do you have a question?
 [Welcome](https://t.me/walsk).

+### good-first-issue
+If you want to contribute, but don't know, where to start, I can make a `good-first-issue` for you.
+Many ideas. :)

 ### 5 curious facts about me
 - open source contributor since 2013
 - volunteer in various projects (mostly amateur aviation) since ~2010